Managing a Damaged Online Reputation

 Google Bombing

-The most famous example in the English language of Google bombing is of course George Bush another right-wing American politicians but there are some very famous examples online in languages other than English.
+The most famous example in the English language of Google bombing is of course George Bush another right-wing American politician but there are some very famous examples online in languages other than English.
 A Google Bomb is a co-ordinated effort to link to a webpage, using very specific link text, often with critical or humorous intent.
 Google bombing is another example of the power of search engines, particularly Google, but also an example of the power of self publishing and search engine optimization techniques.

 Angie Varona